RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 If you get a proper response, the OCI is configured correctly and you can proceed.
 If you run into an error, ask for help from your instructor.

-Note: the assumptions here is a compartment called *lab-compartment*.
+Note: the assumption here is a compartment called *lab-compartment*.
 In that compartment we will create our compute instance and we will use **ASHBURN-AD-1** (you can use your own region, just set the value in variable **REGION**) just as our availability domain.
 We will use shape **VM.Standard2** for our compute instance.
 If you are interested on which other shapes exist, please